4: The Chalk

 Dry Valleys

-Incombe Hole, near Ivinghoe |
+Incombe Hole, near Ivinghoe

 There are two ideas about how dry valleys form.

-The traditional view is that, during the ice ages, the ground would have been frozen solid so water couldn't sink through it.
-The streams that flowed over it carved out a valley in the normal way.
+The traditional view is that, during the ice ages, the ground would have been frozen solid, so water couldn't sink through it.
+The streams that flowed over it then carved out a valley in the normal way.
 When the glaciers disappeared and the ice melted, those streams sank through the earth and disappeared, leaving the valley in place.

 There are now a variety of other views.
 One more recent notion explains the dry valleys as a result of fluctuations in the level of the water table.
 That is the level below which the ground is saturated and, if you were to dig a deep hole, the depth at which it would start to flood.
-It rises when cold and wet and falls when it is warm and dry.
+It rises when it is cold and wet and falls when it is warm and dry.
 That can happen on a seasonal basis or as a result of longer-term climatic changes.
 When the water table sinks, the upper reaches of the stream, or in some cases all of it, can disappear, re-emerging as a spring lower down the valley.

 This simple diagram from a National Trust website, which you can expand, might help to visualise all this.
 Again

 Another great example is the Manger, next to the White Horse at Uffington and on my 'Barrow Downs' bike ride.
 Link: The Barrow Downs.
-Legend has it that this is where the Horse goes to feed!
+Legend has it that this is where the horse goes to feed!
 The stream that presumably created the valley now seems to emerge at its base north of the B4507.
 You can see this on the OS Map.
 Note also the fluted sides of the dry valley.
 This is caused by the ice penetrating the chalk and freezing and fracturing it until it comes adrift and slumps down the hillside.

-The Manger, Uffington |
+The Manger, Uffington

 Much of the soil layer on the chalk hills is thin, but in some places and in particular in the valleys and hollows, clay mud can accumulate.
-This isn't porous so dips in the ground can flood, a common nuisance in patches of clay on higher ground in the Eastern Chilterns in particular.
+This isn't porous so dips in the ground can flood, a common nuisance in patches or lenses of clay on higher ground in the Eastern Chilterns in particular.

 Chalk Streams

 River Chess nr.
-Latimer, Chesham |
+Latimer, Chesham

 I am not going to pose as any kind of expert on ecology, so if you want more try these links: